-Stella is a surprisingly educational doll.
-First, it was the simple act of pulling the pacifier on her face and placing it back on.
+For a baby doll, Stella is surprisingly educational.
+First, my daughter learned the simple act of pulling the magnetic pacifier off of the doll’s face and placing it back on.
 Such a simple action is serious entertainment for an 11-month-old, folks.

-- Outfit and diaper both have Velcro fasteners to make it simple for little fingers to dress and undress the doll.
+- Outfit and diaper both have Velcro fasteners to make it simple for little fingers to dress and undress the doll

 - Teachable Anatomy!
 From embroidered facial features to detailed fingers and toes.